Linear Approximations

 near \(0\).
 In the multivariate case, \(h\) is replaced by a vector \(\mathbf{h}\) and \(|h|\) by a

-an input displacement and the size of the resulting output change.
-On \(\mathbb{R}\) the absolute
+input displacement and the size of the resulting output change.
+On \(\mathbb{R}\) the absolute value

-live in higher-dimensional spaces — vectors, matrices, and eventually functions — we need a
+higher-dimensional spaces of vectors, matrices, and eventually functions, we need a genuine measure

-it is the definition of differentiability, formulated so that both the displacement and
+It is the definition of differentiability, formulated so that both the displacement and the

 Definition: Linearization